MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/configure-skype-for-business-for-hybrid-modern-authentication.md

 - Ex.
 External: https://lyncwebext01.contoso.com

-If you're using a Standard Edition server, the internal URL will be blank.
+If you're using a Standard Edition server, the internal URL would be blank.
 In this case, use the pool fqdn for the internal URL.

 ## Turn on Modern Authentication for EXO